AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-1/whatIsREST.md

 - [ ] Check Version using command `curl --version`
 - [ ] Now run command `curl https://jsonplaceholder.typicode.com/posts`

-This URL is a dummy website to make practice API calls with.
+  > NOTE: This URL is a dummy website to make practice API calls with.
 If you paste the URL in the browser you can see the data written in JSON.
 Once you run this command in the terminal you have successfully created an API request using `curl`.

 Feel free to visit this website and run a few more tests trying a different routes or a different type of request.
 We can also test this type of call by running our API route with some dummy data we can input in our files.
 Happy coding!

 ## Additional Resources